 Something’s gotta give

-Conventional wisdom has Saturday’s ”Big Game” labeled anything but big and not much of a game.
+Conventional wisdom has pegged Saturday’s ”Big Game” to be anything but big and not much of a game.

 After last year’s result and this season’s start, Iowa and Iowa State critics alike are expecting a snoozer, a clunker, a pillow fight – a meaningless matchup of also-rans.
 Their disheartened fanbases are all but ready to move on, with one foot out the door and one eye on the winter sports prospectus.